The streaming engine that starts embedded

 TOML configuration with ${ENV_VAR} substitution.

-Use for: CDC pipelines, stream-to-lakehouse, event routing.
+Typical uses: CDC pipelines, stream-to-lakehouse, event routing.

 Cluster